-If you have advisement questions, you may contact your faculty adviser or contact the Dean's Office for an appointment.
+If you have advisement questions, you may contact your faculty advisor or contact the Dean's Office for an appointment.

 Advisement & Registration